Activities

 • Use a community or group such as meetup.com

-Similar to input, conversation practice takes a bit of baseline knowledge, so learners usually spend 0–10% of their time with conversation and it usually stays around that level due to constraints accessing conversation partners.
+Similar to input, conversation practice takes a bit of baseline knowledge, so learners often don’t start with conversation early on.
+This is typically not a large portion of most people’s study routine due to constraints in accessing conversation partners.
 Use the Language exchange resources section to find a method that works for you.
 You can also pay for a tutor to get conversation practice, either online or in real life if available.
 If you need more help, the chapter Speaking provides more guidance on the topic.

 Intensive reading

 This exercise comes a bit later, once you’re already feeling comfortable with the basic structure of the language and know enough words to use some content.
-It is more common among intermediate learners, but is perfectly useable for beginners.
-This is basic, very common form of this exercise.
+It is more common among intermediate learners, but is perfectly usable for beginners.
+This is a basic yet common form of this exercise.
 More detail and variations will be covered in the chapter Input.

 Drill the writing system